leje-space/MrMushroomExtraContent/README.md

 - **Game Version**: Tested with Hollow Knight: Silksong v1.0.29315
 - **BepInEx**: Requires version 5.x
-- **Other Mods**: Should be compatible with most mods, but conflicts may occur with other mods that modify Mr. Mushroom or FSM behavior
+- **Other Mods**: Should be compatible with most mods, but conflicts may occur with other mods that modify Mister Mushroom or FSM behavior

 ## Known Issues